TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 }
 ```

 There's not much left in `useVirtualScroll` once you split out the `doScrollTo` and `onScroll` definitions.
-We setup some derivative props based on the `totalSize` input prop, declare state and return what's relevant to our caller.
+We set up some derivative props based on the `totalSize` input prop, declare state and return what's relevant to our caller.

 The critical decision is whether paging is needed at all.
 If the total size of the grid is small enough there's no paging needed.
 We define the derivative props to use a single page spanning the container.
 Everything will behave as before.